openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

     * Raw value (based on the existence of various files in the containers, eg  `$JAVA_HOME/release` for Java)
     * Optional
     * Value is a hash of the detected implementers: `Red Hat, inc., Oracle Corporation, Eclipse Adoptium` (list not exhaustive)
-* Runtime Information - The container scanner can selectively identify runtime libraries/frameworks that run in the containers.
+* Runtime Information - The insights-runtime-extractor can selectively identify runtime libraries/frameworks that run in the containers.
 They are represented with the `RuntimeComponent` type that has the fields:
   * __`Name`__ - Name of the runtime used to run the application in the container
     * Derived value (set by the insights-runtime-extractor component)
-    * Optional - based on the capabilities of the container scanner to detect such runtimes
+    * Optional - based on the capabilities of the insights-runtime-extractor to detect such runtimes
-    * Value is a hash of the detected runtimes `Quarkus, Spring Boot, Apache Tomcat, WildFly, JBoss EAP` (list based on the capabilities of the container scanner, might be enhanced with additional development)
+    * Value is a hash of the detected runtimes `Quarkus, Spring Boot, Apache Tomcat, WildFly, JBoss EAP` (list based on the capabilities of the insights-runtime-extractor, might be enhanced with additional development)
   * __`Version`__ - The version of the runtime used to run the application
     * Raw values (read from files in the containers)
     * Optional - based on the capabilities of the insights-runtime-extractor component to detect the runtime and the availability of its version from files in the container